sudoleg/Machine-Learning/LLMs/RAG/README.md

 ### 2. Retrieval

 In this step the most relevant docoments based on the question/prompt are retrieved.
-It's done by performirg a *k-nearest-neighbors search* in the embedding space.
+It's done by performirg a *k-nearest-neighbors search (KNN)* in the embedding space.

 > the parameter `k` determines how many relevant documents should be fetched

+### 3. Generation

+In this step a prompt is constructed, consisting of the context and a question, where the context contains the retrieved documents.
+See [visulization](.assets/generation.png).

 ## Sources